Modelling repetition in zDM: a single population of repeating fast radio bursts can explain CHIME data: Modelling CHIME Catalogue 1 data

 \subsection{Beamshape}

-The CHIME beamshape is both unique and complex, with a broad primary beam pattern covering $60^{\circ}$ in the N--S direction and $1.3^{\circ}$--$2.5^{\circ}$ in the E--W direction \citep{CHIME2018_system}.
+The CHIME beamshape is both unique and complex, with a broad primary beam with full-width at half-power of approximately 60$^\circ$--120$^\circ$ in the N--S direction and $1.3^{\circ}$--$2.5^{\circ}$ in the E--W direction \citep{CHIME2018_system,CHIME_catalog1_2021}.
 Within this envelope are 1024 coherently formed beams used for FRB detection, with full-width, half-max (FWHM) of 20'--40'.
 I use the frequency-dependent beamshape given in \citet{CHIME_catalog1_2021}, averaged over XX and YY polarisations, and implemented in the GitHub library {\sc chime-frb-beam-model}.\footnote{\url{https://github.com/chime-frb-open-data/chime-frb-beam-model}} This is sampled at 16 frequencies in a $300 \times 1000$ grid in RA, DEC, taking points within $8^{\circ}$ of the meridian.
 The final beamshape is taken as the envelope over all $1024$ formed beams after averaging over frequency.
 I discuss an alternative method in \ref{app:beamshape}.

 In \citet{James2022Meth}, a telescope's beam pattern on sky is described via the `inverse beamshape', $\Omega(B)$, being the solid angle of sky viewed at any given sensitivity.
 The total time observing that solid angle is then a simple scaling constant between rate and the number of observes FRBs.
 When considering the response of a transit instrument such as CHIME to repeating FRBs, the relevant metric is $T(B)$, being the time spent observing a given sky position at beam sensitivity $B$ (relative to the nominal sensitivity at beam centre, where $B=1$).
 For a source at a given declination, $T(B)$ can be calculated from the RA-dependence of the beam pattern --- this is similar to the approach used by \citet{Gardinier2021_frbpoppy_repeaters}.